-adhesion among the different germ layers drives sorting (Steinberg, 1962).
+Several models have been proposed for how the germ layers segregate during embryogenesis.
+Most prominently, the differential adhesion hypothesis proposed that differences in intercellular adhesion among the different germ layers drives sorting (Steinberg 1962).
 However, although differential adhesion and cortex tension have been observed in vitro, in vivo measurements of tissue surface tension were indistinguishable among the three germ layers.
-Thus, differential adhesion is unlikely to fully account for the ability of the germ layers to sort in the embryo (Krieg et al., 2008; Maître et al., 2012; Krens et al., 2017).
+Thus, differential adhesion is unlikely to fully account for the ability of the germ layers to sort in the embryo (Krieg et al. 2008; Maître et al. 2012; Krens et al. 2017).

-Previous studies have shown that directed cell migration appears to be the driving force for endoderm segregation in vivo for zebrafish (Montero et al., 2005; Krens et al., 2017; Giger and David, 2017).
+Previous studies have shown that directed cell migration appears to be the driving force for endoderm segregation in vivo for zebrafish (Montero et al. 2005; Krens et al. 2017; Giger and David 2017).
 At the onset of zebrafish gastrulation, the blastoderm consists of several thousand cells positioned above the yolk cell.
-Internalization begins on the dorsal side where inward-moving cells form the hypoblast (mesoderm and endoderm) in contrast to the cells remaining on the outside as epiblast (ectoderm) (Warga and Kimmel, 1990).
+Internalization begins on the dorsal side where inward-moving cells form the hypoblast (mesoderm and endoderm) in contrast to the cells remaining on the outside as epiblast (ectoderm) (R. M. Warga and Kimmel 1990).
 A germ ring forms at the boundary of hypoblast and epiblast and the embryonic shield is formed on the dorsal side of the margin.
-Early dye labeling experiments showed that cells relocate to deeper levels within the germ ring by inverting their order relative to the margin as they internalize (Kimmel and Warga, 1987).
-Initially, an involution model was proposed to describe the population flow as a cellular sheet (Trinkaus, 1984).
-Later, time-lapse tracking showed that individual cells within the germ ring transiently move out of the epiblast and relocate into the hypoblast (D'Amico and Cooper, 1997; Concha and Adams, 1998).
-More recent studies have shown that such cells extend protrusions inward and exhibit active directed migration (Montero et al., 2005; Krens et al., 2017; Giger and David, 2017).
+Early dye labeling experiments showed that cells relocate to deeper levels within the germ ring by inverting their order relative to the margin as they internalize (Kimmel and Warga 1987).
+Initially, an involution model was proposed to describe the population flow as a cellular sheet (Lewis 1985).
+Later, time-lapse tracking showed that individual cells within the germ ring transiently move out of the epiblast and relocate into the hypoblast (D'Amico and Cooper 1997;

-Nodal, as a member of the TGF β superfamily, is essential for germ layer patterning in zebrafish.
-Nodal ligands are expressed at the margin and yolk syncytial layer (YSL) during the blastula stage, where it forms a morphogen gradient (Chen and Schier, 2001; Dougan et al., 2003).
-The signaling pathway is activated by Nodal binding to a type II TGFβ receptor, inducing interaction with an EGF-CFC co-receptor, Teratocarcinoma-derived growth factor 1 (Tdgf1; also known as One-eyed-pinhead), and the type I TGFβ receptor Acvr1ba (Weng and Stemple, 2003; Gritsman et al., 1999; Aoki et al., 2002b).
-Subsequent phosphorylation of the transcription factors Smad2 and Smad3 facilitates the formation, together with Smad4, of a Smad complex that translocates into the nucleus to regulate the expression of target genes (Weng and Stemple, 2003; Jia et al., 2008).
-One of the key downstream targets is gene encoding Sox32, which plays an essential cell-autonomous role in endoderm formation (Kikuchi et al., 2001).
+Concha and Adams 1998).
+More recent studies have shown such cells extend protrusions inward and exhibit active directed migration (Montero et al. 2005; Krens et al. 2017; Giger and David 2017)

-Compared with endoderm specification, the signals that initiate and direct endoderm migration are not as well understood.
-From previous studies, it is known that endodermal cells initially undergo random walk migration but switch to convergence movements at mid-gastrulation (Pézeron et al., 2008).
-Endodermal migration is also regulated by chemokine signaling downstream of the Nodal pathway (Nair and Schilling, 2008; Mizoguchi et al., 2008).
+Nodal, as a member of the TGF- β superfamily, is essential for germ layer patterning in zebrafish.
+Nodal ligands are expressed at the margin and yolk syncytial layer (YSL) during the blastula stage, where it forms a morphogen gradient (Chen and Schier 2001; Dougan et al. 2003).
+The signaling pathway is activated by Nodal binding to a type II TGF- β receptor, inducing interaction with an EGF-CFC co-receptor, One-eyed-pinhead (Tdgf1), and the type I TGF- β receptor, Acvr1ba (Weng and Stemple 2003; Gritsman et al. 1999; Aoki, Mathieu, et al. 2002).
+Subsequent phosphorylation of the transcription factors Smad2 and Smad3 facilitates the formation, together with Smad4, of a Smad complex which translocates into the nucleus to regulate the expression of target genes (Weng and Stemple 2003; Jia et al. 2008).
+One of the key downstream targets is the sox32, which plays an essential cell-autonomous role in endoderm formation (Kikuchi et al. 2001).

-We recently demonstrated that Nodal signaling regulates endodermal cell motility and actin dynamics via Rac1 and Prex1 (Woo et al., 2012).
+Compared to endoderm specification, the signals which initiate and direct endoderm migration are not as well understood.
+From previous studies, it is known that endodermal cells initially undergo random walk migration but switch to convergence movements at mid-gastrulation (Pézeron et al. 2008).
+Endodermal migration is also regulated by chemokine signaling downstream of the Nodal pathway (Nair and Schilling 2008; Mizoguchi et al. 2008).
+We recently demonstrated that Nodal signaling regulates endodermal cell motility and actin dynamics via Rac1 and Prex1 (Woo et al. 2012).
 However, it is not known whether these migration patterns arise due to endodermal cell fate alone or whether additional cues in their morphogenic field are required.